-In recent years, several balancing schemes have been modeled using a deterministic system of differential equations [18, 19, 15, 20].
-In this section, we adopt this approach and provide a succinct description of SINGLE.
+In recent years, several balancing schemes have been modeled using a deterministic system of differential equations [9], [12], [13].
+We adopt this approach and provide a succinct description of SINGLE in Appendix A-A. Then, we solve the system of differential equations yielding the following optimality result.
+(More details on this solution appears in Appendix B-C).